The Physical Layer (Layer 1) of the OSI Model

 | Hub/Repeater | Amplifies signals to extend cable length (Layer 1 device). |

-Note: Switches and routers operate at higher layers (Data Link/Network), but their physical ports are Layer 1 components.
+Note: Switches and routers operate at higher layers, but their physical ports are Layer 1 components.

-- Confusing Layer 1 with Layer 2: The Physical Layer doesn’t understand MAC addresses or frames—those are handled by the Data Link Layer.
+- Layer 1 vs. Layer 2: The Physical Layer doesn’t handle MAC addresses or frames—those belong to the Data Link Layer.

-- Ignoring encoding: Voltage levels alone don’t represent bits—transitions (via encoding) do.
+- Encoding is critical: Voltage levels alone don’t represent bits—transitions (via encoding) do.

-- Overlooking cable limits: The Physical Layer defines maximum cable lengths (e.g., 100m for Ethernet).
+- Cable limits matter: The Physical Layer defines maximum cable lengths (e.g., 100m for Ethernet).

 Practical Example: Home Network